ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/oci-terraform/how-to-1.md

 commands will detect it and remind you to do so if necessary.
 ```

-You now have a folder named `.terraform`` that includes the plugins for the OCI provider.
+You now have a folder named `.terraform` that includes the plugins for the OCI provider.

 ### Terraform Plan

-Run the Terraform plan command.
+Run the Terraform `plan` command:

 ```bash { target="ubuntu:latest" }
 terraform plan